RomanLut/hx_espnow_rc/doc/rx_esp01_sbus.md

 4. Plug USB-UART adapter while holding FLASH button.
 Upload examples/rx_esp01_sbus/ project using PlatformIO.

-Optionally, you can flash firmware before soldering anything using some ESP01 breakout board OR using FC serialpathrough mode.
+Optionally, you can flash firmware before soldering anything using some ESP01 breakout board.

+From my experience, FC serialpathrough mode does not work for flashing.

 After initial flashing, firmware can be updated wirelessly (OTA).